3tw/colored-pages/README.md

 Make sure to import colored-pages.scss before your custom scss in order to override the defaults.

 ## About
 Colored Pages come with six predefined color themes, each containing five different colors.
-You can use all six of them or perhaps just one if your thinking about expanding later.

 You can determine which color theme is used on a webpage or let user switch between them and let Colored Pages do the work.